Newbury Fire & Rescue Department

 Office Hours Tuesdays 7:00 PM to 9:00 PM

-You Can Now Apply for a fire alarm permit or update your information on line.
-Complete the on line application form.
+Apply for a fire alarm permit or update your information on line.
+Complete the On line alarm application form.

 Fireworks Permits Issued